microsoft/praxxis/CONTRIBUTING.md

 We'd love your help!

-## Running Mtool
+## Installing Mtool
 run
 ```
-python setup.py install
+python setup.py develop
+pip -r requirements-dev.txt
 ```
-to install the package, and be able to run from the command line
+to install the package in development mode and run m from the command line.

 ## Coding Standards
 All changes made should follow [the PEP 8 style conventions](https://www.python.org/dev/peps/pep-0008/).
 Any new source files should have a header with descriptive information about what the file does. see the current files for an idea of the expected level of detail.